sollabong/etch-a-sollasketch/README.md

 # etch-a-sollasketch
 SImple Etch A Solla Sketch drawing table.
-Works on desktop and on mobile phoes too.
+Works on desktop and also on mobile phones.
 HTML, Javascript, CSS